asanders4205/Image_Preprocessing/README.md

 ## The goal of this process is to classify images as good quality or bad quality! ##

-We will be using the BIQ2021 dataset found on Kaggle here:\
+Programmed using the BIQ2021 dataset found on Kaggle here:\
 https://www.kaggle.com/datasets/nisarahmedrana/biq2021